vanderhoornm/android-MythTV-Leanfront/README.md

 ## Problems

-Some recordings or videos may not play correctly, or may not play at all.
+In earlier versions of leanfront, some recordings or videos may not play correctly, or may not play at all.
 In some cases, videos may play but the duration may not show in the OSD and skipping forward may not work.
+These problems have been fixed as far as I know.
+Please let me know if you experience this.

-In some cases audio may be garbled.
+In videos that have been cut or processed using mythtranscode, audio may be garbled.
 If the recording plays correctly with mythfrontend or VLC but not with leanfront, try running one of these commands (below) against the file.
 Use the first one for recorded programs only (mpeg ts streams).
 The second command can be used for recordings or videos.
 The second command converts the file to mkv format.
 You do not need to use an mkv extension, a ts or mpg extension will also work for an mkv format